THE DEFINITIVE GUIDE TO WINTER CAMPING

 It may seem a bit paradoxically that as winter rolls in and life slows down that you may have more opportunity to spot various critters - the reduced foliage provides less cover for larger animals, and darker fur will stand out in stark contrast with the white snow.

-Winter camping is good for your health; it’s official!
-Researchers from the University of Boulder have shown that a short weekend winter camping trip will reset your sleep pattern to more closely mimic the rise and fall of the sun, thus helping you get a fuller more rested sleep once you return home.
+Spending time outdoors, particularly in winter, is good for your health; it’s official!
+Researchers from the University of Boulder have shown that a short weekend camping in the snow will reset your sleep pattern to more closely mimic the rise and fall of the sun, thus helping you get a fuller more rested sleep once you return home.
 Also, the exposure to more sunlight and the exercising (you are hiking to your campsite, right?) are two common ways to treat Seasonal Affective Disorder.

 The mountains and the trails are beautiful in the summer, but their beauty come winter is something else - a fragile mystical world that exhibits mother nature unveiled, delicate, yet unyielding.